-The median employee was determined based on the total 2017 target direct compensation for all our employees (other than our CEO), who were employed as of December 31, 2017.
-For purposes of this pay ratio, we defined target direct compensation as the sum of annual base salary determined as of December 31, 2017, target annual bonus for the 2017 performance year, and the grant date value of annual equity grants in 2017.
+The 2018 median employee was determined based on the total 2018 target direct compensation for all our employees (other than our CEO), who were employed as of December 31, 2018, consistent with the approach taken in the 2017 CEO Pay Ratio determination.
+For purposes of this pay ratio, we defined target direct compensation as the sum of annual base salary determined as of December 31, 2018, target annual bonus for the 2018 performance year, and the grant date value of annual equity grants in 2018.
 We applied our compensation measure consistently to all of our employees.
-Salaries for international employees were converted to USD based on the foreign exchange rate on December 31, 2017.
-Once we identified our median employee, we then determined that employee's annual total compensation in the same manner that we determine the total compensation of our named executive officers for purposes of the Summary Compensation Table disclosed above.
-This annual total compensation amount for our median employee was then compared to the 2017 total compensation of our CEO as reported in the Summary Compensation Table to determine the pay ratio.
+Salaries for international employees were converted to U.S. dollars based on the applicable foreign exchange rates at December 31, 2018.
+Once we identified our 2018 median employee, we then determined that employee's annual total compensation in the same manner that we determine the total compensation of our NEOs for purposes of the Summary Compensation Table disclosed above.
+This annual total compensation amount for our median employee was then compared to the 2018 total compensation of our CEO as reported in the Summary Compensation Table to determine the pay ratio.